Sheraff/whiteboard-comics/new/README.md

 ## FUNC LIST for extras

 - [ ] "contact" is a drawable canvas
-- [ ] while loading a card, draw scribble (stick figures, sun, house, heart, smiley, hashtag, dicks, math equations, mini graphs) on it and erase them when loaded
+- [ ] ?? while loading a card, draw scribble (stick figures, sun, house, heart, smiley, hashtag, dicks, math equations, mini graphs) on it and erase them when loaded (do cards load too fast for this?)
 - [ ] archive's tag list is scrollable so that the sidebar never exceeds 100vh ? (i still like better the old option: sibebar is sticky if taller than content)
 - [ ] on hover, prev and next buttons show keyboard arrow keys (images) to indicate that you can use your keyboard (and archive shows escape key)
 - [ ] on list view, arrow keys allow to select a card (w/ style change) and ENTER key pops card. a previously poped card remains the active one until arrow keys navigate